k429wang/Fresh-Check/README.md

 - Create support for app usage in multiple languages
 - Store historical patterns from user to output more user specific data and suggestions
 - Use CV to allow users to input food items by taking pictures of the items themselves, instead of the receipt
+- Improve visuals of the app by implementing more advanced stylesheets